 Admission to the historic site includes an introductory video, access to the grounds, 7 original self-guided buildings, self-guided phone tours, and guided tours.
 Guided tours begin with an orientation video and last about one hour.
 Plan to spend at least an hour and a half during your visit to the historic site.
 Special events may have a different tour schedule.
 Call in advance for details.

-Exhibits in the Visitor Center and The Museum Store are open free.
+Exhibits in the Visitor Center and The Museum Store are open at no charge.

 Visitors will find picnic tables, ample free parking, and The Museum Store at Ephrata Cloister.
 Check the Calendar of Events for special programs which may require advance reservations or additional fees.

 The guided tour requires walking about 2 city blocks.
 Seating is available at each of the tour stops.
 The Visitor Center and much of the historic site is accessible by wheelchair.
 A wheelchair is available to borrow at no cost.
 Because of the historic nature of the original buildings, many of the doorways are narrow and may not accommodate some personal wheelchairs.
 Wheelchairs, rollators, and walkers cannot access parts of the Sisters’ House.
 A small step or two is required for entrance or inside some buildings.
 Seating is available throughout the historic site and in the historic buildings.
 A book of color photographs showing all exhibition rooms in each of the historic buildings is available at the Visitor Center.

 Individuals in need of special assistance should call the Ephrata Cloister at (717)733-6600 or the Pennsylvania TDD relay service at (800) 654-5984 in advance to discuss their needs.
 If possible, a one week notice of the visit will help us to best prepare for visitors with special needs.

 Interpretive brochures are available in German, French, Spanish, Italian, Dutch and Russian